-In order to get more insight on the interaction channel we plot in Fig. 7 three-dimensional contour plot of the spin polarization density, zooming in the interaction region across the nicotinate bridge.
+In order to get more insight on the interaction channel we show in Fig. 7 three-dimensional contour plot of the spin polarization density, zooming in the interaction region across the nicotinate bridge.
 From the accurate analysis of the spin-polarized electron density in the carboxylate group belonging to the iso-nicotinate bridge in Figures 7, a sort of competition emerges between the two metallic ions placed on the green ring of the dimer: the atom with the largest absolute value of the spin imposes his own spin alternation along the iso -nicotinate bridge up to the first C atom of the pyridine ring.
 Such spin polarization must match the one across the pyridine ring, which in turn is determined by the sign of the spin moment of the divalent ion, in this case Ni, of the purple ring [5].
 In complex 7, the polarization induced on the nicotinate bridge due to Cr(g) overrides the one of Ni(g), this behavior being also reflected by the fact that JNi(p)−Cr(g) is larger than JNi(p)−Ni(g).

 Summarizing, ab-initio calculations point to two microscopic inter-ring exchange interactions having the same magnitude but opposite sign, an antiferromagnetic Ni-Ni coupling and a ferromagnetic Ni-Cr one.
 These results are therefore fully consistent with the miscroscopic spin Hamiltonian used to interpret experimental results.
-The discrepancy in the magnitude of the exchange constants is of the order of what is typically found using the B3LYP functional to account for electronic correlations (PLEASE VALERIO CHECK THIS).
+The discrepancy in the magnitude of the exchange constants is within the uncertainty in the determination of the intermolecular exchange constants and consistent with what is typically found using the B3LYP functional to account for electronic correlations [5,7].